AckerlyXu/heima/articles/hdinsight/hdinsight-apache-spark-with-kafka.md

-<properties
+---
-    pageTitle="Use Apache Spark with Kafka on Azure HDInsight | Azure" description="Learn how to use Spark on HDInsight to read and write data to a Kafka on HDInsight cluster.
-This example uses Scala in a Jupyter Notebook to write random data to Kafka on HDInsight, then read it back using Spark streaming." services="hdinsight"
+title: Use Apache Spark with Kafka on Azure HDInsight | Azure
+description: Learn how to use Spark on HDInsight to read and write data to a Kafka on HDInsight cluster.
+This example uses Scala in a Jupyter Notebook to write random data to Kafka on HDInsight, then read it back using Spark streaming.
-    documentationcenter=""
-    author="Blackmist"
-    manager="jhubbard"
-    editor="cgronlun" />
-<tags
-    ms.assetid="dd8f53c1-bdee-4921-b683-3be4c46c2039"
-    ms.service="hdinsight"
-    ms.devlang=""
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="big-data"
-    ms.date="02/13/2017"
-    wacn.date=""
-    ms.author="larryfr" />
+services: hdinsight
+documentationcenter: ''
+author: Blackmist
+manager: jhubbard
+editor: cgronlun

+ms.assetid: dd8f53c1-bdee-4921-b683-3be4c46c2039
+ms.service: hdinsight
+ms.devlang: ''
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: big-data
+ms.date: 02/13/2017
+wacn.date: ''
+ms.author: larryfr
+---

 # Use Apache Spark with Kafka (preview) on HDInsight

 Apache Spark can be used to stream data into or out of Apache Kafka.
 In this document, learn how to stream data into and out of Kafka using a Jupyter notebook from Spark on HDInsight.

-> [AZURE.NOTE]
+> [!NOTE]
 > The steps in this document create an Azure resource group that contains both a Spark on HDInsight and a Kafka on HDInsight cluster.
 These clusters are both located within an Azure Virtual Network, which allows the Spark cluster to directly communicate with the Kafka cluster.
 >
 > When you are done with the steps in this document, remember to delete the clusters to avoid excess charges.